brianwetzel/HW15-Solidity-JointSavings/README.md

 <br>

 ## Deposit
-Use the `deposit` functionality of the smart contract by sending funds to the smart contract.
+Use the `deposit` function to send funds to the smart contract.

 <br>